christophergutierrez/Ask-The-Docs/README.md

 python ask.py
 ```
 ![image2](image2.png)
-This is bare bones, but it should be enough to get started.
+<br>This is bare-bones, but it should be enough to get started.